wala/graph4code/docs/index.md

 ### Example Use Cases<a name="uses"></a>

-* Recommendation engine for developers.
+#### Recommendation engine for developers
 CodeBreaker is a coding assistant built on top of Graph4Code to help data scientists write code.
 The coding assistant helps users find the most plausible next coding step, finds relevant stack overflow posts based purely on the users' code, and allows users to see what sorts of models other people have constructed for data flows similar to their own.
 CodeBreaker uses the Language Server Protocol (LSP) to provide integration with any IDE.
 For a detailed description of this use case, see the [demo paper](https://github.com/wala/graph4code/blob/master/papers/CodeBreaker_SigDemo.pdf).

-* Best practice encoding.
+#### Best practice encoding.
 Many best practices for API frameworks can be encoded into query templates over data flow and control flow.
 Here we give three such examples for data science code, along with queries which can be templatized.

   * Check that users developing data science code create multiple models on the same dataset, since machine learning algorithms vary greatly in terms of performance on different datasets [see query here](https://github.com/wala/graph4code/blob/master/usage_queries/ensure_multiple_models.sparql).
 Here is an example result from the query.
 As shown in the example, only one model is used to train ona  given dataset.

 <a name="Example violation of best practice to create multiple models"></a>